| by the Rev. Dr. John Knox Elliott.

 Sabbath School comprises about 80 children and ten teachers and

+a superintendent.
 The Women�s Missionary Association grew out of the former Girls�

 Auxiliary, which it replaced about 1940.
 They meet every month